Officials: US to send rocket systems, other aid to Ukraine

 WASHINGTON (AP) — The U.S. will send another $450 million in military aid to Ukraine, including some additional medium-range rocket systems, U.S. officials said Thursday.

-The latest package will include a number of High Mobility Artillery Rocket Systems, or HIMARS.
-The initial four that the U.S. sent have already gone into Ukraine and are in the hand of troops there.
+The latest package will include a number of High Mobility Artillery Rocket Systems, or HIMARS, and is expected to be anounced later Thursday.
+The initial four HIMARS that the U.S. sent have already gone into Ukraine and are in the hand of troops there.
 The package will also include ammunition and other supplies.

-The new aid comes just a week after the U.S. announced it will send an additional $1 billion in military aid to Ukraine, as America and its allies send Ukraine the longer-range systems that they believe will allow forces to better fight back against Russia.
+The new aid comes just a week after the U.S. announced it will send $1 billion in military aid to Ukraine, and as the Russian military continues to slowly expand its control in the eastern Donbas region.
+Ukrainian leaders have persistently asked for the more advanced, precision rocket systems in order to better fight back against Russia.
 The officials spoke on the condition of anonymity to provide details ahead of an announcement.

+The Russian military captured two villages in eastern Ukraine on Thursday and is fighting for control of a key highway in a campaign to cut supply lines and encircle frontline Ukrainian forces, according to British and Ukrainian military officials.

+Russian forces have been bombarding the city of Sievierodonetskfor weeks with artillery and air raids, and fought the Ukrainian army house-to-house.
+The HIMARS gives Ukraine the ability to strike Russian forces and weapons from further away.
+The systems are mounted on trucks, which carry a container with six precision-guided rockets that can travel about 45 miles (70 kilometers).

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.